AnymouseProphet/SocialistHousing/README.md

 `times.sty` with claims that it is deprecated and that the *proper* way to get the Times font in LaTeX is to use `mathptmx.sty`.

+Look at the `times.sty` file, all it does is redefine `\sfdefault`, `\rmdefault`, and `\ttdefault`.
+That is literally __all that it does__.
+There is absolutely nothing about that to become "obsolete", the method it uses is the correct way to redefine those defaults.

 Social media is full of bad advice.
-The only issue with `times.sty` is that it does not define a font to use for math, so the default Computer Modern math font ends up being used if you use `times.sty` and have math in your LaTeX *without* defining a Times compatible math font.
+The only issue with `times.sty` is that it does *not* redefine fonts to use for math, so the default Computer Modern math fonts ends up being used if you use `times.sty` and have math in your LaTeX *without* defining a Times compatible math font.
 That does look ugly, especially if you have any inline math.

 That issue is readily solved by using `mtpro2.sty` to define the math font after you load `times.sty` in your preamble.
 MathTime Pro 2 is superior to the math